diegotty/obsidian_vault/year 3, semester 1/multicore/02 - MPI.md

 for this reason, all the *big ballers* are designing their own collective communication libraries (NCCL for NVIDIA, RCCL for AMD, OnceCCL for intel,…)

-the optimal way to perform a collective operation depends *heavily* on the specific conditions of the parallel run (message size, size of communicator, hardware topology, …), and no algorithm is fastest in all cases. while OpenMPI does not make assumptions on the underlying hardware, and the algorithmic implementation of the collective function to run is chosen automatically through heuristics (def: problem solving technique that employs a pragmatic method that is not fully optimized, but is “good enough” as an approximation) (), proprietary libraries do make assumptions on the hardware
+the optimal way to perform a collective operation depends *heavily* on the specific conditions of the parallel run (message size, size of communicator, hardware topology, …), and no algorithm is fastest in all cases.
+OpenMPI does not make assumptions on the underlying hardware, and the algorithmic implementation of the collective function to run is chosen automatically through heuristics (problem solving technique that employs a pragmatic method that is not fully optimized, but is “good enough” as an approximation) (MPI uses pre-compiled decision that act as big `if-else`rules)
+- proprietary libraries do make assumptions on the hardware and use that information as well as the details mentioned above to choose an implementation

 ### `MPI_Reduce()`
 the `MPI_Reduce` function is a *collective communication function*, that combines values from *multiple processes* into a single result, and sends that result to the root